thobelacs/Contribute-to-OMP-Public-Repos/README.md

 ### 1. Prepare your core contributors

 The single most valuable thing you can do prior to adding EasyCLA is to ensure your core contributors have already been authorized.
-This minimizes the potential for disruption, and can be accomplished by them simply opening a trivial PR against this repo and [following the steps](#how-to-use-easycla).
-(Contributors who have already signed the OMP CLA in EasyCLA for another project do not need to do this.)
+This minimizes the potential for disruption, and can be accomplished by them simply opening a trivial PR against this [repo](https://github.com/OpenManufacturingPlatform/Contribute-to-OMP-Public-Repos) and [following the steps](#how-to-use-easycla).
+(Contributors who have already signed the OMP CLA in EasyCLA for another OMP project do not need to do this.)

 You may also want to open an issue letting others know that this will be happening.

-### 2. Prepare your GitHub organization
+### 2. Prepare your GitHub repository

-You will need to add an OMP staff member to your org to set up EasyCLA for your organization.
-Reach out to [Brian Warner](mailto:operations@openjsf.org) to coordinate on the details.
+You will need to contact OMP staff member to setup EasyCLA for in your repository.
+Reach out to [Joaquin Prado](mailto:info@open-manufacturing.org) to coordinate on the details.

 ### 3. Add instructions to your project